lauraxinli84/finetune_vs_prompt_gen_ai_f25_proj_present/README.md

 ---

+## Motivation

+Decoder-only transformers (like GPT) have emerged as powerful general-purpose problem solvers, capable of performing tasks traditionally handled by encoder-only models (e.g., BERT for classification) or encoder-decoder architectures (e.g., T5 for translation).
+This versatility raises an important question: when adapting these models to specific tasks, which approach is more effective?

+There are two primary adaptation strategies: **(1) enhancing the context** through prompt engineering (providing instructions and examples), or **(2) updating the model itself** through fine-tuning.
+Classification tasks—typically solved using encoder-only models with classification heads—provide an ideal testbed for comparing these approaches.
+This project evaluates both strategies on 5-class sentiment classification to determine which delivers better performance gains on decoder-only transformers.

+---

 ## The Central Question

 When adapting LLMs to domain-specific tasks, should you use prompt engineering or fine-tuning?
 This project compares three strategies for 5-star sentiment classification: